 Some of the best people to learn from are those who have done something already.
 For retirement, that rule of thumb is quite often proven correct.
-GOBankingRates surveyed retirees to find out what they would do differently if they had to do their retirement saving all over again.
+GOBankingRates surveyed retirees to discover what financial hurdles current retirees are facing and what they would do differently if they had to do their retirement saving all over again.

 Started Saving Earlier

 The answer to “When can I retire?” depends on when you started saving.
 GOBankingRates asked retirees what they would have done differently in their youth, and over 40 percent said they would have started saving earlier.

 The sooner you start setting aside money, the sooner that money can go to work for you with the power of compound interest.
 Even if it’s just a small amount to get started, you can build good habits and build your savings over time.
 Click through to see how much you should have saved for retirement at every age.